Chubek/chubek/README.md

 ## Introduction

 Hi!
 My name is Chubak Bidpaa.
 I have recently re-discovered my life for gaming.
 I was born in March 12, 1993 (Esfand 21, 1371).
 I attended over 6 schools during my time in school because we moved around a lot.
-I have studied English Literature, French Literautre, and Compute Science in college.
+I have studied English Literature, French Literautre, and Computer Science in college.

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
-I made a Tetris game with it.
+I made a Tetris game with it (I lost the source but exectuable can be found [here](https://host-a.net/f/61980-tetroricazip).
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is:

 * Rust: The language I am most infatuated with, but I seldom find work in.
 I used to use it in Cherry though.
 * Go: My second most-favorite language.
 I love it.